alx-alexpark/parkalex.dev-ng/src/content/blog/port-forwarding.md

 ## The easiest fix: don’t do it

 Think about it, do you really need to expose your server to the entire internet?
 For example: for a small Minecraft server, you only need to allow a few friends to access it.
 In that case, a vpn such as [Tailscale](https://tailscale.com/) will suffice just fine.
 [Tailscale](https://tailscale.com/) isn’t a vpn like the ones that sponsor every single YouTube video, it's more like remote access, but for exchanging IP traffic.
+In short, it allows trusted people to securely access local network devices remotely, and is a much better solution for simpler needs.

 ## But if you really have to, setup a DMZ